sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/new/vision.md

 instructor (wanting to add something small to a course or wanting to go big time, or teaching a more advanced course, oradapting existing material, or\ldots{}.?

+Ideas:
+\begin{itemize}
+\item Taylor polynomials -- (But we aren't converting a calculus textbook!
+Should we use an example from a textbook we are actually converting? -- Imagine a calculus lesson on Taylor polynomials as a Sage worksheet in a folder that comprises a calculus textbook.
+Sage input cells would instruct the reader on the relevant Sage syntax, and provide the reader the opportunity to edit the input to experiment with different functions and different degree polynomials.
+An included interactive Sage demonstration could use a slider to control the degree of the polynomial, and an input box would allow the student to specify an input where the function and the poynomial could be compared numerically.
+On each change to the two inputs the demonstration would automatically respond with a new plot of the function and the polynomial, indicating visually the location of the input value on the two curves, along with the two numerical values at the input, plus the numerical difference between the values.
+By opening up the mini-word-processor built into Sage, a student can annotate a copy of their text alongside the demonstration, recording their observations or questions, using \LaTeX{} code to create the mathematical expressions accurately in their notes.
+\item High school teacher accessing an interact from within Sage for their classroom -- Some sort of vignette talking about high school is important because
+CCLI emphasizes preparing K-12 teachers.
+If we show we are empowering K-12 teachers, that is a great thing we should point out.
+Make sure to say because we are free, high schools have an extra incentive to use it.
+\item Students collaborating, working from home and school together, maybe in an advanced undergraduate course -- Maybe on an algebra project that requires stuff in Sage that only
+Sage and Magma have.
+\item Teacher converting notes or modifying the textbook (maybe at a small liberal arts school)
+\end{itemize}

 \subsection{Implementation of proven methods}